Best Practices for Secure Session Management in Node

 The caveats here are:

-• sameSite: true blocks CORS requests on cookies.
-This will affect the workflow on API calls and mobile applications.
+sameSite: true blocks CORS requests on cookies.
+This will affect the workflow of API calls and mobile applications.

-• secure requires HTTPS connections.
-Also, if the Node app is behind a proxy (like Nginx), we will have to set proxy to true, as shown below.
+Secure connections require HTTPS.
+Also, if the Node app is behind a proxy (like Nginx), we must set the proxy to true, as shown below.

 app.set('trust proxy', 1)